Tomal1/Work-Day-Scheduler/README.md

 ## Description

-This is a calendar application that allows a user to save events for each hour of the day.
+This is a calendar application that allow the client to save entries dor different hours throughout a working day.
-It tracks the current time and color codes the calender depending certain conditions.
+It tracks the current time and then color codes the calender depending on certain conditions or criteria.
-There is a button next to each input which allows the user to append notes
+There is a button next to each entry section which allows the client to append notes next to the appropriate time slot.

 deployed website URL: https://tomal1.github.io/Work-Day-Scheduler/